Arnaiz23/contacts-app-nodejs/README.md

 # Contacts App

-This app consists a user saves his contacts.
+This app consists of a user saves his contacts.

 ## Technologies